svalinn/DAGMC-viz/README.md

 ```
 python DataLoading.py [geometry_file] [data_file]
 ```
-The user may indicate whether or not they would like each window to be saved as a png file in their current directory.
+The user may indicate whether or not they would like each window to be saved as a png file in their current directory by adding the ```-i``` option to the command.

 ```
 python DataLoading.py [geometry_file] [data_file] -i